Macrocosm and Microcosm

 Divided into 26 short chapters, this book provides a comprehensive overview of the basic principles of Taoism and an introduction to Taoist Internal Alchemy, or Neidan, written by one of the most important masters of this tradition.

 by cosmological emblems

-In many cases, the conduits linking each domain to the others are the abstract emblems of correlative cosmology, or the gods of the outer and inner pantheons.
+In many cases, the conduits linking each domain to the others are either the abstract emblems of correlative cosmology or the gods of the outer and the ☞ inner pantheons.
 Emblems and gods are closely related to each other, as several divinities correspond to cosmological notions.
 Symbolic numbers and images (xiang) play a central role in establishing these relationships.
-In Taoism, however, numbers and images also perform an even more important function, as they serve to express both the emanation from Dao to macrocosm, and the reverse process of return to the Dao, which is often performed with the support of a microcosmic framework.
+In Taoism, however, numbers and images also perform an even more important function, as they serve to express both the different stages of the self-manifestation of Dao into the macrocosm, and the reverse process of return to the Dao, which is often performed with the support of a microcosmic framework.